Freshman Admissions FAQs

 Freshmen are NOT allowed to have cars on campus, unless there are extenuating circumstances that are approved by the Parking Appeals Committee.
 Our priority in awarding parking spots is for commuters and resident students who have internships, student teaching, or other off-campus commitments related to their educational program.
 Typically, these students are in their junior or senior year at Fisher.

 Rochester Transit System (RTS) buses run daily through campus.
 The bus loop is located next to Keough Hall and will get you to downtown Rochester, local shopping malls, movie theaters, etc. Bus schedules are available at the Ward/Haffey Security Desk and online.
+The Student Government Association (SGA) offers free RTS bus passes to all students.

 Learning Communities are designed to help you make a smooth transition to college, both academically and socially.
 In the program, you'll take two courses that focus around a central theme, examining the topic from multiple perspectives.
 This provides the opportunity to learn cooperatively and develop close working relationships with other students and faculty.